 The new pin feathers have a blood supply and so if one is broken or damaged it can heavily bleed.
 Which makes it even more important to be extra careful during this time.

 Another thing to keep an eye on is how the flock members are treating each other.
 If one chicken has a sore on their bare skin the other chickens will likely peck at that chicken and make it worse.

 So if you notice any problems, remove that chicken until they are healed.
 Or you can treat them with a medicine such as blue kote.

 Overall, don’t be too concerned during molt.
 Do what you can to best help them through it.
 But remember it’s a natural process and it’ll eventually come to an end!

-For more information on raising chickens check out my book the Beginner’s Guide to Raising Chickens.
+For more information on raising chickens, check out my ebook The Beginner’s Guide to Raising Chickens.

 Pin it for later: